djradon/public-notes/pub.question-log.2024.09.22.iri-referent-to-solve-httprange-14.md

 id: w0n7w9svucjjirnwst7tw37
 title: Iri Referent to Solve Httprange 1
 desc: ''
-updated: 1726992320174
+updated: 1728847921520
 created: 1726992098968
 ---

 - chatbot: claude

-## I think using <meta> could be good just to assert "the URI(s) that correspond to this document are intended to refer to something other than this document".
-You could then optionally use the <link> tag to specify what is being referred to
+## I think using the meta tag could be good just to assert "the URI(s) that correspond to this document are intended to refer to something other than this document".
+You could then optionally use the `link` tag to specify what is being referred to

 You've made an excellent point.
 Using the `<meta>` tag to make a general assertion about the document's URI(s), and then optionally using `<link>` for specifics, is a smart and flexible approach.
 Let's explore how this could work: